Stanley M. Wagner: Career

 Wagner worked at universities in Lexington Kentucky (1957–61) and Baldwin, New York (1961–70) before serving as the executive vice president of the Religious Zionists of America (1970–72).
 He led the Beth HaMedrosh Hagodol-Beth Joseph (1972–97) congregation and was the only rabbi chaplain of the Colorado Senate (1980–98).

 While serving as a congregational rabbi, Wagner also worked a professor of Jewish history at the University of Denver from 1972 to 1999.
-In 1975, at the University, he founded and directed the Center for Judaic Studies, Rocky Mountain Jewish Historical Society, Beck Archives, and the Holocaust Awareness Institute.
+In 1975, at the university, he founded and directed the Center for Judaic Studies, Rocky Mountain Jewish Historical Society, Beck Archives, and the Holocaust Awareness Institute.
 He founded the Mizel Museum in 1982 and served as the director until 2000.

 Personal life

 Wagner had two daughters with his wife Simmy.
 They were married for 34 years before divorcing.
-In November 1990, Wagner married psychologist and lawyer Renee Rabinowitz.
+In November 1990, Wagner married psychologist and lawyer Renee Ginsburg Rabinowitz.
 Through this marriage, he gained two stepchildren.
 Wagner and Rabinowitz made aliyah to Israel in 2006 but they frequently visited the United States.
 After aliyah, Wagner preferred to be called Simcha.
 Wagner died on February 23, 2013, in Jerusalem.
 He was survived by his wife, children, 13 grandchildren, and 14 great grandchildren.